 The Reluctant Churchman: C. S. Lewis

 Before I get today’s blog, in case you missed it, you can view photos and videos from EPM’s 25th anniversary celebration on my blog.
 Also, I’m truly humbled that some special friends of Eternal Perspective Ministries kindly shared video messages expressing their congratulations on our 25 years of ministry.
 You can view them on our site.
-These encouraging words are from Joni Eareckson Tada, Joshua Harris, Ron Blue, John Piper, Nancy Leigh DeMoss, Dennis Rainey, Terri Blackstock, David Wills, Greg Laurie, Jerry Jenkins, George Verwer, Todd Wagner, and Forrest Reinhardt.
+These encouraging words are from Joni Eareckson Tada, Ron Blue, John Piper, Nancy Leigh DeMoss, Dennis Rainey, Terri Blackstock, David Wills, Greg Laurie, Jerry Jenkins, George Verwer, and Todd Wagner.

 Consider this, in light of the number of people who have withdrawn from the local church because it "does not meet our needs”: Church is about more than meeting your needs.
 It is about identifying with Christ and with people who otherwise we would never engage with.
 Some of these people will be very different than us; some of them will be difficult.
 But we are difficult too, aren't we?

 We need to recognize the value of the local church, and not abandon it despite all its imperfections (and each of us is included in those imperfections).

 The following article by Wayne Martindale quotes C. S. Lewis, who addresses the value of being part of a local church.
 Namely, mixing it up with people we otherwise would not connect with or relate to:

 The Church has long felt comfortable with C. S. Lewis.
 He is quoted regularly from the pulpit and in Christian books and periodicals, not to mention the massive popularity of his own works.
 But Lewis was not always comfortable with the Church.
 He was repelled by much that he saw, both in the Church as the local congregation of worshipers and the Church as the universal body of all believers.
 First, the local congregation.